 In both these cases, Philip mentions, and presupposes, an existing order of belief, which can be found in the canonical gospels.
 The canonical gospels don't refer to Philip, while Philip actually quotes Matthew in the first extract.
 Philip is written in reaction to the canon.
 Doesn't this imply that Philip comes later?

 And really, I defy anyone to read the Gnostic gospels and the canonical gospels and conclude the Gnostic gospels came first.
 The canonical gospels are introductory texts: anyone could pick one up and come away with a pretty good idea of what Jesus' ministry was about.
 The Gnostic gospels (and I'm referring not just to Philip here, but Philip is a prime example) require a prior knowledge of a complicated philosophical system.
 One is narrative, the other is commentary.
-When the Gnostic gospels do offer a narrative, we get something like The Infancy Gospel of Thomas, a narrative designed to fill in the blanks left by the bible.
+When the Gnostic gospels do offer a narrative, we get something like

 I suppose it's possible that Constantine somehow managed to doctor all the relevant documents so skillfully that he made the old look new and the new look old--but how likely is that?
 And why have we never found, among the caches of "unaltered" gospels, actual unaltered gospels?
 Where's the version of John where the wedding of Canna has Mary Magdalene walking down the aisle?
 Where's the version of Luke where Jesus says "Blessed are the barren, and the wombs that never bare...except in the case of my wife"?
 If the Gospels of Philip and Thomas and Mary Magdalene and now Judas survived hidden in the desert, why not these?